RalphAS/IterativeRefinement.jl/docs/src/index.md

 # IterativeRefinement

-This package is an implementation of multi-precision iterative refinement for certain dense-matrix linear algebra problems.
+This package is an implementation of multi-precision iterative refinement for certain dense-matrix linear algebra problems (linear solves and eigensystems).

 ## Background
 The purpose of iterative refinement (IR) is to improve the accuracy of a